-Africa has an awful lot of countries, so I’ve divided them into five regions: North, East, South, West and Central.
+Africa has a frankly intimidating number of countries, so I’ve divided them into five regions: North, East, South, West and Central.
 I started with Eastern Africa because it was New Year’s Eve, and I was going away with some vegetarian/vegan friends, and I wanted to cook for them.
-It turns out East Africa, including the countries of Burundi, Comoros, Ivory Coast, Djibouti, Eritrea, Ethiopia, Kenya, Madagascar, Malawi, Mauritius, Mozambique, Rwanda, Seychelles, Somalia, South Sudan, Tanzania, Uganda, Zambia and Zimbabwe, has an enormous diversity of vegan dishes that are all pretty different and super tasty.
+It turns out East Africa, including the countries of Burundi, Comoros, Djibouti, Eritrea, Ethiopia, Kenya, Madagascar, Malawi, Mauritius, Mozambique, Rwanda, Seychelles, Somalia, South Sudan, Tanzania, Uganda, Zambia and Zimbabwe, has an enormous diversity of vegan dishes that are all pretty different and super tasty.
 East Africa and North Africa seem to be the best represented in Brisbane in terms of restaurants, so I had actually been to an Ethiopian restaurant before and tried different types of curry and injera bread, and therefore vaguely knew what I was aiming at.
 One thing I knew for certain is that if an East African dish is spicy, then you’re going to cry.

 Bayenetu with injera